rh-event-flow/openshift-cloudevents-source/README.md

 1. There will be a better mapping from Heptio Event -> CloudEvent but this is a first pass.
 To be discussed / improved.

-1. The whole system might be better deployed via a different method (Deployment?) that can include the Heptio Event Router and the endpoint?